Coldaine/PowerMCPUnity/COMPLETED_TASKS.md

 # Project: PowerUnityMCP - Completed Tasks

-This document summarizes the work completed for the Unity AI Agent project as of 2025-07-19.
+This document summarizes the work completed for the PowerUnityMCP project as of 2025-07-19.

+## Project Architecture: MCP Server for Unity

+The goal of this project is to create a powerful and extensible **Model-Context-Protocol (MCP) Server** for the Unity Editor.
+This server exposes a rich library of tools that a primary, external AI agent can use to perceive and interact with the Unity environment.

+The system is composed of two main parts:

+1.  **Unity C# MCP Server:** The core tool provider.
+It runs inside the Unity Editor and exposes C# methods as HTTP endpoints for direct execution.
+2.  **Node.js Orchestrator (Optional Middleware):** A helper service that can receive very high-level, multi-step objectives from the primary agent.
+It uses its own planner to break down these objectives into a sequence of low-level tool calls that it then sends to the C# MCP Server.

-## Phase 1: Project Setup and Tool Implementation
+### Phase 1: Core Tool and Server Implementation

-The initial phase focused on setting up the Unity project and implementing a comprehensive suite of C# tools to act as the agent's "Hands" within the Unity Editor.

 ### Completed Tasks: